Parameterization¶

 Trigger Resource Parameterization¶

-that we expect the sensor to execute.
-In the previous section, the resource
+and actual resource that we expect the sensor to execute.
+In the previous section, the resource within

 the trigger template was an Argo workflow.